particle-iot/docs/src/content/datasheets/electron-datasheet.md

 | VUSB | This pin is internally connected to USB supply and will output 5V when the Electron is plugged into an USB port.
 It is intentionally left unpopulated. |
 | Li+ | This pin is internally connected to the positive terminal of the LiPo battery.
 It is intentionally left unpopulated. |

+**Notes:**

-[1] PWM is available on D0, D1, D2, D3, B0, B1, B2, B3, A4, A5, WKP, RX, TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 11 total independent PWM outputs.
+<sup>[1]</sup> PWM is available on D0, D1, D2, D3, B0, B1, B2, B3, A4, A5, WKP, RX, TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 11 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

 ### LED Status